 This helps to aim your arrow.
 This is a good idea for a beginner.
 You can use the sight to determine the exact location of where you want the arrow to go.
 Once this is determined, you aim and shoot.
-You are more likely to hit your target with the help of a sight.
+You are more likely to hit your target with the help of sight.

 2. A quiver

 This is a container used to hold your arrows.
 You can either purchase one that attaches to the bow or one to wear around the waist or shoulders.
-Sticking your arrows in the ground is not recommended.
+Sticking your arrows on the ground is not recommended.
 This is not good for the arrows.
 It is best if you can purchase one to have a quiver to hold them in.
-This also ensures safety of anyone walking around that may not be aware that the arrows are there.
+This also ensures the safety of anyone walking around that may not be aware that the arrows are there.

 3. String whisker silencers

 These reduce the noise of your bowstring.
 This is great if you are using your bow for hunting.
 When hunting for prey, you want to be as quiet as possible.
 Having the string whisker silencers can help you do just that.
 You don’t want to scare the animal away.
-You’re idea is to hit the target, right?
+Your idea is to hit the target, right?

 There are some basic things to consider when deciding which is the best recurve bow for you.
-First, you should consider all safety options.
+First, you should consider all the safety options.
 Obtaining items to keep you and others safe when shooting your bow should be of the utmost importance.
 Whether you are shooting for recreation or hunting, you need to ensure the safety of yourself and others.

 Making sure you are comfortable with your bow is another important factor.
 If you aren’t comfortable, there is no fun in the sport.
 The whole point of shooting your bow is to enjoy it.
 If you can’t enjoy it, why do it?

 Always check with your state for the rules and regulations applied to bow hunting.
 Learn them and never forget them.
 These are also for your safety as well as the safety of others.
 Shooting safely ensures more enjoyment.